 Athens never counted as a fashion capital but has always been a designer inspiration.
 Greek culture and imagery produced since antiquity have been an infinite source of creative ideas for the global fashion industry.
 Heavyweights such as Karl Lagerfeld for Chanel, Dolce & Gabbana, Gucci, and Valentino have tapped into minimalist Ancient Greek and opulent Byzantine heritage.
 The legendary French couturier Madame Grès created her signature looks based on the fluidity and femininity of the draped Grecian silhouette.
 London-based Greek designer Mary Katrantzou took this glorious past to the next level with her SS20 couture collection presented in October 2019 at the imposing ancient Temple of Poseidon on breathtaking Cape Sounion.
 The ancient Greek cloak, an overlaying fabric artfully wrapped around the body and secured with decorative pins and belts, has been redesigned through the centuries and adored by iconic women.
 The regal embellishments and fabrics that comprised the wardrobe of Byzantine emperors, military, and religious leaders (still seen on Orthodox priest vestments) have been translated into extraordinary red carpet and runway looks.
-Local folk embroidery motifs and weaving techniques – especially those developed in the islands are now seen in creations by Greek designers.
+Local folk embroidery motifs and weaving techniques – especially those developed in the islands are now seen in creations by Greek designers as well as in the Dior Cruise 2022 Collection.
 Although Greek jewelry design has wowed the world, apparel & accessories design has not been that successful across the borders.
 Having said that, there have been some bright exceptions to this dull assessment along the way.
 Kolonaki – a posh area in downtown Athens – has been a fashion stronghold since the early decades of the 20th century, sprinkled with designer ateliers dressing the elite of Athens and often high-profile foreign visitors.
 A few designers have even made it internationally, presenting and even creating their collections across fashion capitals, or designing for A-list celebrities, the mega-rich, and the most elegant women on earth.
 The cosmopolitan island of Mykonos has also been the setting for memorable fashion moments starring jetsetters, heirs, top-models, Hollywood legends, and other superstars.

 The Forerunners of Greek Fashion